 Students have formed a History Club, and Westminster has a Phi Alpha Theta chapter of the national history honor society.
 They sponsor lectures, show films, and visit local archives.
 Many of the theses, written as a part of the major experience for seniors, bring fascinating research and thoughts together on subjects such as The Knights Templar, Basque Nationalism and Sam Adams and the Pre-Revolutionary Pamphlets.

-Westminster history students are graced with the presence of a Fulbright-Robertson Visiting Professor of British History every year, giving them to opportunity to learn British History from a native of the country.
+Westminster history students are graced with the presence of a Robertson Founder's Chair in British History every year, giving them to opportunity to learn British History from a native of the country.
 Westminster students not only study history; they experience it.
 Since Sir Winston Churchill delivered his famous "Iron Curtain" speech on campus in 1946, a constant procession of world leaders such as Ronald Reagan, Margaret Thatcher, and Mikhail Gorbachev have come here to give prophetic speeches and interact with the college community.
 Students recently enjoyed a one-on-one visit with former British Prime Minister John Major and were right in the middle of the 2004 Presidential election with visits from both Vice President Dick Cheney and U.S. Senator John Kerry.
 Westminster also features a 16th century English church transported from London brick-by-brick to campus to commemorate Churchill, one of the largest sections of the Berlin Wall in the World, and a state-of-the-art Churchill Museum with exhibits rivaling those of the Smithsonian.
 Westminster will give you an international dimension and window on the world unmatched by any peer institutions.
 What better place to study history than a college that has made history on so many occasions.

 Westminster history graduates go on to work in all levels of government, become teachers, enter business management or sales careers, or go to graduate or law school, to name just a few professions.
 Former majors are working as political advisors, U.S. Senate staff members, business and government consultants, FBI and CIA personnel, Supreme Court justices, or jobs in federal and state agencies such as the Department of the Interior.
 Westminster history graduates include a Chief Justice of the Missouri Supreme Court as well as an Associate Justice and FBI and CIA analysts.